 - Medium Chain Triglycerides

-These additional ingredients likely play no role in the effects or benefits of the product.
-They are what make up the caplets and/or help with the delivery of the product into the body.
+These additional ingredients play no role in the effects or benefits of the product.
+They make up the caplets and/or help with the delivery of the ingredients into the body.

 The active ingredients in Protandim have been covered previously in other reviews.
 For example, for more information on: